 People suffering from alcohol addiction don’t always hit rock bottom.
-Many people keep their addiction secret and believe they control how much they consume.
+Many alcoholics keep their addiction secret and believe they control how much they consume.

 They may never get fired for being hungover, have a falling-out with friends or get pulled over for driving under the influence.
 The side effects might not catch up to them until old age, when chronic alcohol abuse takes its toll on their liver, heart and brain.

-These people are commonly referred to as high-functioning alcoholics.
-A high-functioning alcoholic might drink moderately throughout the day — never enough to get drunk but always enough to curb cravings and stave off withdrawal.
+These people are commonly referred to as high-functioning alcoholics, functional alcoholics or working alcoholics.
+A functional alcoholic might drink moderately throughout the day — never enough to get drunk but always enough to curb cravings and stave off alcohol withdrawal symptoms.
 Or they may remain sober throughout the day but binge drink at night or on weekends.

 But alcoholism is a disease that causes individuals to compulsively drink despite knowing the health, social and legal repercussions.
 High-functioning alcoholics have an addiction as real as those of the people who get in car accidents, show up to work drunk or lose their family and friends.

 The American Psychiatric Association classifies substances use disorders as mild, moderate or severe.
 The severe cases are obvious.
 They’re highlighted on TV and in the news.
-But mild and moderate cases may be more common, affecting millions across the U.S.
+But mild and moderate cases may be more common, affecting millions across the country.

 In 2007, Columbia University researchers found that 4 percent of Americans had an alcohol use disorder.